 First, let’s clarify something.
-When we say turnover period, we’re starting on the date of the departing tenant’s move-out inspection, when a property is examined and any damage and necessary repairs are identified.
+When we say turnover period, we’re starting on the date of the departing residents’s move-out inspection, when a property is examined and any damage and necessary repairs are identified.
 This period then ends on the date of the property’s final quality inspection, when the repairs have been completed and the unit is declared ready for rent.

 In 45% of the property management companies we studied, the average turnover period lasted less than nine days.
 The largest segment within this group completed their turnover within five and seven days, with 31% of the turnovers taking less than seven days.
 Not too shabby, we’d say.

 On the flip side, turnover periods for 49% of the companies studied lasted nine days or longer, with 35% of those companies taking 13 days or longer.
 In general, if a company missed the nine-day mark, it was a good bet they’d take two weeks or longer to complete the turnover.

 Overall, companies were either agile, turning over a property within seven days (31%), or sluggish, taking more than two weeks between the move-out inspection and final, “rent-ready” inspection (35%).